" Dragos is a narrator who uses the guitar to tell a story from his captivating, thoughtful perspective.”

 A bright present and even brighter future."

 Dragos has placed in over 40 international competitions, with more than 20 Grand Prizes.
-Some of these include the Iasi Guitar Festival, Indiana Guitar Festival, the Columbus Guitar Symposium, ECU Guitar Festival, Texas A&M Guitar Competition, and Florida Guitar Festival.
-He has performed, taught masterclasses and workshops across the United States and Europe, and has been featured in Classical Guitar Magazine, Acoustic Guitar Magazine, as well a series of lessons on Tonebase.
+Some of these include the Koblenz International Festival, Changsha International Guitar Festival, the Tokyo International Guitar Competition, Culiacan International Competition, Indiana Guitar Festival, the Columbus Guitar Symposium, Texas A&M Guitar Competition, and Florida Guitar Festival.
+He has performed, taught masterclasses and workshops across the United States and Europe, and has been featured in Classical Guitar Magazine, Gendai Magazine, Acoustic Guitar Magazine, as well a series of lessons and workshops on Tonebase.
 Performances with orchestras include the “Transylvania” State Philharmonic Orchestra and the National Radio Orchestra of Romania.

 In 2020 Dragos joined Ex-Aequo, a nonprofit organization striving to make a statement in the guitar world.
-In the prospect of a pandemic affecting the musical lives of so many, Ex-Aequo launched a series of online workshops, masterclasses and concerts, as well a competition that received more than 200 applicants.
+In the prospect of a pandemic affecting the musical lives of so many, Ex-Aequo launched a series of online workshops, masterclasses and concerts, as well a competition with a large number of attendants.
+200 applicants.
 Latest project includes the commission of 9 new works for the guitar, written by eminent Black American Composers.
-The subsequent audio and visual CD along with a documentary are soon to be published.
+An audio and visual CD along was published, and it is available on all platforms.

 Dragos is currently completing his Doctoral studies at the University of Austin Texas, with the renowned performer, recording artist, and teacher Adam Holzman.
 Concomitantly, he is serving as Teacher Assistant for the same institution.
-Aside the canonical guitar pedagogy, Dragos is also deeply invested in the study of Body Mapping, technique focusing on body awareness and injury prevention for musicians.
-Currently, he is under training for becoming a licensed practitioner.
+Aside the canonical guitar pedagogy, Dragos is also invested in the study of Body Mapping, technique focusing on body awareness and injury prevention for musicians.

-Dragos represented by Augustine Strings, the first company of classical guitar strings in the world, and performs on the Classic Blue/Red Paragon sets.
+Dragos is represented by Augustine Strings, the first classical string company in the world, and performs on the Classic Blue/Red Paragon sets.
+He plays a 2017 Gernot Wagner, kindly donated by Carson McKowen, a 2022 Steven Walter, and a 2023 Martin Blackwell.